sudheerj/vuejs-interview-questions/README.md

 210. ### How to implement DateTime localization?
      You can localize the datetime with definition formats(e.g. short, long, etc).
      Lets follow below steps to localize date and time
-     1. For example, you can define definition formats for English and Jappan locale as below
+     1. For example, you can add definition formats for English and Jappan locale as below
      ```javascript
      const dateTimeFormats = {
        'en-US': {